achercasky/MonthYearPicker/README.md

 # MonthYearPicker
-Fancy year and month picker library for your android app with the months on english or spanish.
+Fancy year and month picker library for your android app with the months in english or spanish.

 ## How to use?